John Cleese: 1969–1983: Monty Python

-1970s
+1970–1979: Fawlty Towers

 From 1970 to 1973, Cleese served as rector of the University of St Andrews.
 His election proved a milestone for the university, revolutionising and modernising the post.
 For instance, the rector was traditionally entitled to appoint an "assessor", a deputy to sit in his place at important meetings in his absence.
 Cleese changed this into a position for a student, elected across campus by the student body, resulting in direct access and representation for the student body.

 Around this time, Cleese worked with comedian Les Dawson on his sketch/stand-up show Sez Les.
 The differences between the two physically (the tall, lean Cleese and the short, stout Dawson) and socially (the public school and the Cambridge-educated Cleese vs. the working class, self-educated Mancunian Dawson) were marked, but both worked well together from series 8 onwards until the series ended in 1976.

 Cleese appeared on a single, "Superspike", with Bill Oddie and a group of UK athletes, billed the "Superspike Squad", to fund the latter's attendance at the 1976 Summer Olympics in Montreal.

 Cleese starred in the low-budget spoof of the Sherlock Holmes detective series The Strange Case of the End of Civilization as We Know It (1977) as the grandson of the world's greatest consulting detective.
 In December 1977, Cleese appeared as a guest star on The Muppet Show.
 Ranked one of the best guest stars to appear on the show, Cleese was a fan of The Muppet Show and co-wrote much of the episode.
 In it he is "kidnapped" before the show begins, complains about the number of pigs, and gets roped into doing a closing number with Kermit the Frog, Sweetums, pigs, chickens and monsters.
 Cleese also made a cameo appearance in their 1981 film The Great Muppet Caper and won the TV Times award for Funniest Man on TV – 1978–79.
 In 1979, he starred in a TV special, To Norway, Home of Giants, produced by Johnny Bergh.

 Throughout the 1970s, Cleese also produced and acted in a number of successful business training films, including Meetings, Bloody Meetings, and More Bloody Meetings.
 These were produced by his company Video Arts.